Leafwing-Studios/asm-docs/docs/overview/mechanics.md

 - everything is localized and varies on a gameplay-relevant scale: resources, threats and units
 - breeding choices must be quantized
   - tradeoffs have 3 or 5 levels
-- every breeding choice must be symettrically reversible
+- every breeding choice must be symmetrically reversible
 - maintaining many strains is more expensive than maintaining few
   - splitting has a fixed cost
   - evolution costs are absolute, not scaled with population